 - The final results of the disciplinary action.

 *Advisor means any individual who provides the accuser or accused support, guidance or advice.

-** Result means any initial, interim and final decision by any official or entity authorized to resolve disciplinary matters within the institution.
+** Result means any initial, interim and final decision by any official or appropriate division authorized to resolve disciplinary matters within the institution.
 The result includes any imposed sanctions.

 For matters involving alleged violations of the Code of Student Conduct that would constitute a Title IX offense or sexual harassment, see University of Akron Gender-Based Misconduct Protocol for Students , Section IV Code of Student Conduct.